hmcts/recipe-receiver/README.md

 #### Workflow
 The workflow authenticates to Azure using Service Principal credentials stored in the AZURE_CREDENTIALS repository secret.
 That SP was created manually and is called `sds-recipe-receiver`.

-To allow the workflow to do all of this we need:
+To allow the workflow to do all of this the `sds-recipe-receiver` SP needs:
 * `Owner` role on the `toffee-shared-infrastructure-stg` resource group
 * `Azure Service Bus Data Owner` role on the `toffee-servicebus-stg` service bus
 * `Contributor` role on the `ss-dev-0-rg` & `ss-dev-01-rg` resource groups